 For instance, these mats can serve functional purposes by “reducing the rumble” and dampening any mechanical noises from your turntable’s motor but still allow the crisp sound of your music to emerge.

 Home audio system owners searching for a turntable platter mat will likely run into all sorts of options, along with diverse opinions from advocates or critics about the merits or flaws of certain materials.

 The following are some of the pros and cons of different styles expressed by phonograph owners:

-Felt – It’s soft, easy to adjust or remove if needed and comes in a wide variety of colors.
+Felt – It’s soft, easy to adjust or remove if needed, and comes in a wide variety of colors.
 Felt is lighter than some materials and is a good buffer against possible scratching or scuffing.
-This type of material is sometimes criticized, however, for being more likely to attract lint, dust or static charges than more rigid materials, or that the album can cling to the felt and take some extra effort to separate.
+This type of material is sometimes criticized, however, for being more likely to attract lint, dust, or static charges than more rigid materials, or that the album can cling to the felt and take some extra effort to separate.

 Rubber – These mats are still lightweight but also slightly firmer than felt.
 Rubber mats help to further isolate the record so your music playback is less impacted by any vibration.

-Cork – This natural and inexpensive material helps reduce slipping of a record and also makes it easy to lift your records right off the mat without having to separate the layers like you might with the fabric or rubber mats.
+Cork – This natural and inexpensive material helps reduce the slipping of a record and also makes it easy to lift your records right off the mat without having to separate the layers like you might with the fabric or rubber mats.

 Leather – Along with helping dampen some sounds and improve the quality of others, such as being able to enhance bass tones, leather can also help reduce the potential for static electricity build-up.
 It is also often desired for its appearance.

 Metal – This surface can improve the resonance of some sounds and dampen others.
 It also can look appealing, especially when shined or buffed.
 But there is the possibility of attracting excess lint, possible audio feedback, and a risk of the mat itself being scratched, instead of a record.